Anderson, South Carolina based Carolina Bauernhaus is building a second location this year, in nearby metro area of Greenville.

 Carolina Bauernhaus, an all-oak, wild ale brewery, winery, and cidery has selected Poe West, a 60,000 square foot mixed-use development in The West Village of Greenville for their second build.
 Bauernhaus has 3,000 square feet of the new space for their beer garden, outdoor and entertainment space.

 The 5.8 acre $10 million dollar build breaks ground this month and is expected to open in Fall 2019.

-Carolina Bauernhaus July Prince debuts in the Anderson, South Carolina taproom on October 29th, 2016.
+Carolina Bauernhaus July Prince returns to the Anderson, South Carolina taproom for a second time on October 19th.

 A follow up to the first bottle release in June – June Princess, Carolina Bauernhaus July Prince is an American wild ale fermented with peaches.